CieriA/rusty-tetris/README.md

 ```
 while being on the [binaries](binaries) folder.

+NOTE: the binary for now present is compiled with macOS (Apple Silicon).

 ## Controls
 - Left Arrow / A — Move the piece left
 - Right Arrow / D — Move the piece right